Terror in Cleveland: kidnapped and abused three young people in a basement for 10 years

-The story of the ‘Cleveland monster’, as he was known Ariel Castro, is for many people, one of the most lurid narratives that have ever been told in the United States.
+The story of the ‘Cleveland monster’, as he was known Ariel Castro is, for many people, one of the most lurid narratives ever told in the United States.

 The torment experienced by three young people before the perversion of this man leaves for reflection the importance of people’s mental health, as well as the relationship that may exist between the conditions of a person’s childhood with the acts in his adulthood.